 Don’t worry if you don’t know your Pinot Grigio from your Chianti.
 The sommelier gives you pointers on how to taste wine like a pro.
 By the end of the hour, you feel a lot more confident in distinguishing differences between varieties.
 And if not you can always fake it till you make it.

-The great thing about doing one of the food tours in Rome by bike is that you cover so much ground.
+The great thing about doing one of the bike and food tour in Rome is that you cover so much ground.
 That’s true of The Flavors of Rome by Bike tour, which takes you on a five-mile journey with regular stops for incredible food along the way.

 We had a taste of everything from pizza and artisan smoked meats to some superb sweets.
 As you stop off at different shops and producers along the way, there’s also the chance to buy your favourite foodie finds too.
 Obviously you’ve got to take home a souvenir or two.